Ahan Sar

-Ahan Sar (اهن سر, also Romanized as Āhan Sar; also known as Āfensar and Ākhen Sar) is a village in Larijan-e Sofla Rural District, Larijan District, Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 80, in 27 families.
+Ahan Sar (اهن سر) (Note: Also romanized as Āhan Sar; also known as Āfensar and Ākhen Sar) is a village in Larijan-e Sofla Rural District of Larijan District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 80 in 27 households.
+The following census in 2011 counted 165 people in 56 households.
+The 2016 census measured the population of the village as 154 people in 55 households.